 Sepsis goes into the bloodstream, attacks the body's organs, and causes them to shut down.
-The body attempts to compensate this with a rapid heartbeat, causing the blood pressure to decrease.
-The kidneys then begin to fail, and antibiotics can be used to help reverse this chain of effects but they must be administered quickly.
+The body attempts to compensate for this with a rapid heartbeat, causing the blood pressure to decrease.
+The kidneys then begin to fail, and antibiotics can be used to help reverse this chain of effects, but they must be administered quickly.

-The universal education about sepsis is because it is a fairly common disorder, particularly in emergency room and primary care settings.
+The universal education about sepsis is because it is a fairly common disorder, particularly in emergency and primary care settings.
 The minimum standard of care is for practicing physicians to have the ability to recognize and treat sepsis.

-Our lawyers see both failure to recognize and failure to treat cases.
-Many doctor commit medical malpractice because they do not see the signs of sepsis that are there to be seen.
+Our lawyers see both the failure to recognize and the failure to treat cases.
+Many doctors commit medical malpractice because they do not see the signs of sepsis that are there to be seen.
 The second cause of sepsis malpractice claims is that while the doctor recognizes the possibility of sepsis, the doctor fails to attack the concern with a diligent and aggressive search to rule out bacterial infection.

 If you or a loved one has been harmed or killed because of a failure to treat sepsis, get in touch with us today.
 Call 800-553-8082 or get a free online consultation.
 Learn whether you can sue for the harm that has been done.Symptoms

 Symptoms of sepsis usually include fever, tachycardia (rapid heartbeat, over 90-100 times per minute), tachypneic (rapid breathing), an elevated white blood cell count, muscular aches, lethargy, and weakness.
-Normally, a combination of two or more of these symptoms is an indicator of sepsis.
-To diagnose sepsis in its early stages, doctors look for an ill-appearing patient, with a temperature, with abnormal vital signs and high or low blood pressure.
+Usually, a combination of two or more of these symptoms is an indicator of sepsis.
+To diagnose sepsis in its early stages, doctors look for an ill-appearing patient, with a temperature, with abnormal vital signs, and high or low blood pressure.

 - 2013, Virginia: $1,925,000 Verdict.
-A female suffers from an untreated spinal epidural abscess, leading to septic shock, and resulting in her placement on a ventilator for the remainder of her life.
+A female suffers from an untreated spinal epidural abscess, leading to septic shock, resulting in her placement on a ventilator for the remainder of her life.
 She argues that the doctors failed to diagnose her epidural abscess and further failed to consult specialists for the treatment of sepsis.
 The jury awards her $1,925,000.

 - 2008, Virginia: $2,000,000 Verdict.
-A minor male tells his doctor that he is suffering from a mild brain injury, partial hearing loss, and an infection.
+A minor male tells his doctor that he suffers from a mild brain injury, partial hearing loss, and an infection.
 The doctor delays in diagnosing the condition as spinal meningitis, resulting in sepsis.
 The plaintiff alleges the doctor breached the proper standard of care by failing to perform the proper diagnostic tests to rule out sepsis and by failing to order antibiotics or a spinal tap.
 The plaintiff suffers sepsis, brain damage, cognitive deficits, and permanent hearing loss due to the doctor's failure to provide a proper standard of care.
 The jury awards him $2,000,000.

 - 1996, Maryland, Baltimore City: $6,200,000 Verdict.
-A 22-month old boy arrives at Laurel Regional Hospital with scald burns.
-His condition is deteriorating and after two days he is transferred to Holy Cross Hospital, where he later dies.
-He argues that the hospitals failed to properly diagnose the symptoms of sepsis, and failed to treat him with the proper standard of care, while the hospitals argue that sepsis was not a factor in his death.
+A 22-month-old boy arrives at Laurel Regional Hospital with scald burns.
+His condition is deteriorating, and after two days, he is transferred to Holy Cross Hospital, where he later dies.
+He argues that the hospitals failed to properly diagnose the symptoms of sepsis and failed to treat him with the proper standard of care, while the hospitals argue that sepsis was not a factor in his death.
 The jury agrees with the plaintiff, awarding him $6,200,000.

 - What is the settlement and trial value of medical malpractice claims in the Baltimore-Washington area